di98feja/RagnarsRokare/MobAILib/readme.md

 - More common behaviours

 ### Changelog ###
+- Version 0.3.0
+Added markers for mobs on map
+Various tweaks and stability improvements
+RoamingAI disabled by default.
+It works well in single player and when alone on dedicated server.
+Needs work in multiplayer.

 - Version 0.3.0-preRelease
 Added SorterAI and ItemSortingBehaviour
 Added configurable strings for AIState messages